MicrosoftDocs/visualstudio-docs/docs/extensibility/supplying-undo-support-to-designers.md

 ---
 title: Supplying Undo Support to Designers | Microsoft Docs
-description: Learn how to provide undo support in designers, either automatically or by using features in the Visual Studio SDK. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn how to provide Undo support in designers, either automatically or by using features in the Visual Studio SDK. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual